technology-toolbox/website/content/blog/jjameson/2012/02/19/website-style-guide-custom-css-classes-and-html-snippets.md

 title: Website style guide, custom CSS classes, and HTML snippets
 date: 2012-02-19T02:17:03-07:00
 description:
-  "If, like me, you use Expression Web to author HTML content, then I hope you take advantage of the \"Snippets\" feature."
+  'If, like me, you use Expression Web to author HTML content, then I hope you take advantage of the "Snippets" feature.'
 aliases:
   [
     "/blog/jjameson/archive/2012/02/18/website-style-guide-custom-css-classes-and-html-snippets.aspx",